jtsdev/transmat-landing/README.md

 # Transmat - Landing Page
 ![](src/images/tl_home.png)

-This website is the landing page for the web application[Transmat](https://destinytransmat.com "Transmat - Destiny Companion").
+This website is the landing page for the web application [Transmat](https://destinytransmat.com "Transmat - Destiny Companion").
 It serves to educate users about the app, as well as provide a launch link for its live and demo versions.

  ##Composable Components